ameenkb/project/README.md

 - **STEP 2**: Cutting using Laser cutter

-  The .3dm file is printed usiing the laser cutter on a 6mm thick cardboard under 100% power.
+  The .3dm file is printed using the laser cutter on a 6mm thick cardboard under 100% power.
 After an approximate cut time of 2 minutes, the cut piece of the protoype was obtained.

   <img src="https://ameenkb.github.io/Images/LC Process 3.jpg" height="468" width="832">